ferdinand-koenig/name-forge/README.md

 NameForge is a project that leverages Large Language Models (LLMs) to generate creative, relevant, and safe domain name suggestions from business descriptions.
 The project emphasizes **dataset creation, model fine-tuning, evaluation, edge case discovery, and iterative improvement**.

+The project report can be found as `NameForge.ipynb` and `NameForge.html`.
 - - -

 ## API Example